ririhailu/my-personal-portfolio/README.md

 ## Description

 A professional portfolio displays your work samples and accomplishments.
-It is an evidence that proofs all of your acquired skills and abilities overtime.
-The possibilties are endless when creating an online portfolio.
-It allows you to be exposed to different online community, client and employer.
+It is evidence that proofs all your acquired skills and abilities overtime.
+The possibilities are endless when creating an online portfolio.
+It allows you to be exposed to different online community, client, and employer.

 I learned various ways to create, alter, manipulate a webpage to reflect the needs of web client and owner.
-I learned how to build a professional webpage using HTML, CSS and JavaScript.
-I also helped multiple companys to update and create their webpage to increase client flow.
+I learned how to build a professional webpage using HTML, CSS, and JavaScript.
+I also helped multiple companies update and create their webpage to increase client flow.

 ## Installation

-The my-personal-portfolio was intially created in repository in GitHub.
+The my-personal-portfolio was initially created in repository in GitHub.
 The repository was cloned into local desktop.
-When inspecting the image's the elements were altered to change the height, lenght, position and padding of images .
-All changes were added, commited and pushed to repository.
+When inspecting image's, the elements were altered to change the height, length, position and padding of images.
+All changes were added, committed, and pushed to repository.

 ## Credits